October 2022

 Hitch-hiked to Neidpath Castle.

-I then reversed my direction, and hitched back to Peebles, then to Innerleithen and into Selkirk.
-Hitched a lift to Hawick. and another to Jedburgh.
-I walked into the Mary Queen of Scots museum.
+I then went the opposite way and hitched back to Peebles, then to Innerleithen, and finally to Selkirk.
+Hitched a lift to Hawick.
+And another to Jedburgh.
+I entered the Mary Queen of Scots museum.

-Walked into Scotlands oldest licensed bar, and was bemused at this pun placed above the bar shelf.
+I entered the oldest licensed bar in Scotland and was perplexed by this pun above the bar shelf.

 I managed to hitchike back to Galashields in two lifts.